Maritime cocaine smuggling: Methods and techniques

 Another commonality is creating an operational business to disguise the mass shipments.
 Notorious drug lord Joaquin 'El Chapo' Guzman is one of many who have mixed legitimate business with their drug activities to conceal their illicit trading.
 El Chapo opened a cannery in Mexico and began producing canned jalapeños and peppers, and stuffed them with cocaine.

 Another popular smuggling technique is the "rear rip" or "rear rip-off" method.
 This involves the cocaine being stored in the rear door of the container so it can be quickly identified by smugglers or corrupt dock workers, and extracted before going through customs.
+In the ”rip-off” method, the smuggling primarily takes place without the shipper’s or consignee’s knowledge.
+Hereby, the legitimate shipments serve as camouflage until they arrive at the intended destination country.

+Innovation and adaptation

+Maritime cocaine smuggling is characterised by continual adaptation in transportation methods, concealment techniques and logistics.
+Rather than relying on a single method of transport, trafficking organisations continuously modify existing practices and develop new ones in response to changing operational conditions, including interdiction efforts, technological developments and shifts in trafficking routes.

+Research has shown that innovation in maritime cocaine smuggling is typically incremental rather than revolutionary.
+Instead of replacing existing trafficking methods, new transportation platforms often emerge alongside established ones, allowing criminal organisations to diversify how cocaine is transported across the maritime domain.
+As a result, commercial container shipping, fishing vessels, go-fast boats, self-propelled semi-submersibles, underwater cargo devices and at-sea transfer operations frequently coexist as alternative logistical solutions rather than successive stages of technological development.

+Innovation is therefore not limited to the design of vessels.
+Criminal organisations also adapt logistics, concealment techniques and trafficking routes in response to changing operational environments, contributing to the continual diversification of maritime cocaine smuggling methods.

 Narco-submarine

 Semi-submersible vessel moments before interception by the U.S. Coast Guard in August 2007.